Hochul budget boosts classroom spending to $31.2 billion

 ALBANY — State support for public schools would increase to $31.2 billion in the coming year, reflecting a 7% boost from the current level, Gov. Kathy Hochul said Tuesday in presenting her proposed budget for the fiscal year beginning April 1.

-The $216.3 billion spending blueprint also includes a $2.2 billion property tax rebate program that Hochul said is aimed at middle-class homeowners and another $2 billion for pandemic recovery efforts.
+The $216.3 billion spending blueprint also includes a $2.2 billion property tax rebate program that Hochul said is aimed at middle-class homeowners.
+The new rebates would be issued through the state's STAR rebate program, with some 2 million homeowners getting checks this fall.

+The additional rebates are expected to average $970, suggesting that those who get STAR relief now would see that benefit greatly enhanced if the plan is approved in a final budget.

+The proposed budget, which will be negotiated with lawmakers, asks for no tax or fee increases, state Budget Director Robert Mujica said.

-Hochul said the state would provide $1.2 billion in bonuses for health care workers.
+Hochul also said the state would provide $1.2 billion in bonuses for health care workers, with individual employees to be eligible for payments of up to $3,000 after the money is channeled to the organizations employing them.

 "Our health care workers are the heroes of this pandemic," Hochul said.
 "We're going to stop just talking about the debt that we owe them — and actually pay them what they deserve."